DefineTal/T1A3-Terminal_Application/readme.md

     roundstart = True
 ```
 ---
-The errors w293 and w291 are both erros thats point to random whitespace either on blank lines(w93) or trailing whitespace afer written code(w91).
+The errors w293 and w291 are both errors thats point to random whitespace either on blank lines(w93) or trailing whitespace after written code(w91).
 Initially when fixing up white space errors I wondered what the point of it was.
-It didnt seem to hurt the readability of the code at all or really do anything.
-After doing some googling I definitely wasnt the only one who was confused, but a few *possible* answers came of the search.
-The main answer I liked was found on a forum about how it messes with text editors and compared it to how if your focusing on something and then someone inturupts you it messes with your focus.
-A few other answers included messing the compilers causing them to skip lines and programs taking up more space as the whitepace is considered a character.
+It didn't seem to hurt the readability of the code at all or really do anything.
+After doing some googling I definitely wasn't the only one who was confused, but a few *possible* answers came of the search.
+The main answer I liked was found on a forum about how it messes with text editors and compared it to how if your focusing on something and then someone interrupts you it messes with your focus.
+A few other answers included messing the compilers causing them to skip lines and programs taking up more space as the whitespace is considered a character.

 e501 is an error code that points to lines of code that are too long.
-The main reason why long code is a bad thing is alot of people code with a preview up or a code checker on the other half of their screen.
+The main reason why long code is a bad thing is a lot of people code with a preview up or a code checker on the other half of their screen.
 If code is too long it makes this a bit more difficult.
-Personally I had used a few longer lines of code the biggest grievance against this guidline was on the prompt variable on line 132 now or 113 back then coming in at a whopping 361 characters, four and a half times the reccommeneded 79 characters per line.
+Personally I had used a few longer lines of code the biggest grievance against this guideline was on the prompt variable on line 132 now or 113 back then coming in at a whopping 361 characters, four and a half times the recommended 79 characters per line.

 ---